specklesystems/speckle-docs/dev/objects.md

-# Objects Kit
+# Objects kit

 ## Introduction

-Objects Kit is the default [Speckle 2.0 Kit](/dev/kits).
+Objects kit is the default [Speckle kit](/dev/kits).
 It includes geometry and element base classes as well as conversions routines for the AEC applications that we officially support.
 Objects uses .NET Standard 2.0 and has been tested on Windows and MacOS.
 You can find the code in [speckle-sharp/Objects](https://github.com/specklesystems/speckle-sharp/tree/master/Objects).

 ::: tip
 Objects is available on NuGet as `Speckle.Objects`.
 All converters are also available under `Speckle.Objects.COnverter.*`.
 :::

-While Objects Kit is the default, you are free to develop your own Kit or fork this one to customise it yourself.
+While the Objects is the default kit, you are free to develop your own kit or fork this one to customise it yourself.
 As of the beta release, easy swapping of kits within the connectors is not fully supported.
 However, this will be fully supported by the time we officially ship 2.0 🎉

-More info on Objects and Kits in 2.0 can be found in our [Kits section](/dev/kits).
+More info on Objects and kits in 2.0 can be found in our [kits section](/dev/kits).

 ## Developing

-Objects Kit is just a set of simple Data Transfer Objects that are fairly straightforward to understand.
+Objects kit is just a set of simple data transfer objects that are fairly straightforward to understand.
 The object model is split into two main parts:

 - `Geometry`: the basic building blocks such as points, lines, meshes, surfaces, etc
 - `BuiltElements`: higher level elements such as rooms, beams, ducts, openings, topography, etc

 ### Writing Objects

-If you'd like to contribute more [objects](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects) to the Objects Kit or extend and customise the kit yourself, you can easily do so by creating new classes that inherit from `Base`.
+If you'd like to contribute more [objects](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects) to the Objects kit or extend and customise the kit yourself, you can easily do so by creating new classes that inherit from `Base`.
 You can read more about the `Base` class [here](/dev/base).
 There are also a few [interfaces](https://github.com/specklesystems/speckle-sharp/blob/master/Objects/Objects/Interfaces.cs) an object can inherit from including `ICurve`, `IHasArea`, `IHasVolume`, and `IHasBoundingBox`.

 The class itself needs to have an empty constructor for serialisation / deserialisation purposes.
 You can create as many additional constructors for your own use as makes sense.